wilson323/zker/docs/pulsar-eventbus-integration-guide-en.md

 ### 3. Configure Environment Variables

-Modify the `.env` file to configure Coze Studio to use Pulsar:
+Modify the `.env` file to configure zker to use Pulsar:

 ```bash
 # Enter docker directory